V. Dakshinamoorthy: Books

 He has written three books namely Thiagabrahmam (Tamil – 1965), Aathma Dheepam (Tamil – 1989) and Sathya Mithram (Malayalam – 1992).

-His private masterpieces bearing 108 of his own compositions (Keerthanas) was released as book during his first death anniversary at Makreri Temple, Kerala with the name "Raagaabharanam" honoring his priceless contribution to the field of music.
+His private masterpieces bearing 108 of his own compositions (Keerthanas) were released as a book during his first death anniversary at Makreri Temple, Kerala with the name "Raagaabharanam" honoring his priceless contribution to the field of music.

 Pious nature

 A devout Hindu throughout his life, Dakshinamoorthy started his speeches telling Sarvacharacharangalkkum Namaskaram, Charachara Guruvinum Namaskaram (Welcome to all the living and non-living creatures in the world, and also to their teacher).
 He was a devotee of Lord Shiva of Vaikom Temple in Kottayam district, after whom he was named, (Note: Dakshinamurthy is a form of Lord Shiva worshipped in the form of a teacher.) and he celebrated his 60th, 70th, 80th and 90th birthdays by offering Sahasrakalasham at Vaikom Temple.
 He was also a devotee of Lord Guruvayurappan, and used to visit Guruvayur temple too.
 Being a Brahmin, he was a vegetarian as he adhered to the traditional diet.
 He offered his wooden model of the Sabarimala Temple inside which he worshipped his revered idols to the Subrahmanya-Hanuman temple at Makreri in Kannur district.
 The Saraswathi Mandapam is now a home ground bearing all the crowning jewels of his lifetime achievement in the form of Awards and Trophies.
 The Thiagaraaja Akandam started at Makreri Ambalam and has been taking place for more than 12 years.